Queen-esther01/react-password-strengthbar-ui/README.md

 ### Getting Password Strength Data + Password Checker Strength bar

-If you would like to use the password checker strength bar and also get the data, pass in a function to the `strengthData` prop.
+If you would like to use the password checker strength bar and also get the data, pass in a callback function to the `strengthData` prop.

 ```javascript